 Never underestimate the importance of great novel titles.
 They matter artistically.
 And perhaps more importantly, they matter commercially.
-The perfect title of a novel is both artistic and commercial.

 Never mind what’s printed inside the covers.
 The titles printed on the outside can make all the difference between a novel that shoots up the bestseller lists… and one that falls flat on its face.

 Some novelists need a title before they begin to write – without one, they have no sense of destination.
 Others are happy to wait until the writing is finished (when titles are arguably much easier to find) and make do with a “working title” in the meantime.

 The choice is yours.